 A financial aid grant is money awarded to a student to pay for education expenses.
 Grants are given by the federal government, state governments, schools and private institutions.
 Like scholarships, they do not need to be repaid.
 Grant providers will stipulate whether a grant should be used toward tuition or additional expenses.

 This grant is awarded to students demonstrating the greatest financial need according to a federal eligibility formula.
 To be eligible, you must be an undergraduate student working toward your first bachelor’s degree.
-Award amounts for the 2015-16 award year range from $626 to $5,775, depending upon need and hours enrolled.
+Award amounts for the 2022-2023 year range from $692 to $6895 depending upon need and hours enrolled.

 Subsidized Stafford Loans are based on financial need as determined by the Free Application for Federal Student Aid.
 The government pays the interest on Subsidized loans for you as long as you remain enrolled at least half-time in a degree seeking program.
 The amount you can borrow during each academic year is based on your grade level.